Luckett Farms CSA is located in the Greater Baton Rouge Area.

 I joined the waitlist, does that mean I’m all set?

 No, the waitlist will merely notify you as to when open enrollment begins.
 You will still need to sign-up and pay for your box through our online store.

 What does it cost to become a Member of the Luckett Farm CSA?

-We have one box sizes priced at $25 per week.
+We have one box size priced at $25 per week.
 Each member pays upfront and in full for a each season’s share + a $15 non-refundable enrollment fee.
-Visit our Box Size page for more details.

 How do I get my box?